Discovery 1: Foundation

 What will I study?

-You have a wide range of exciting areas to choose from to study.
-All have been carefully selected to reflect and align with the graduate outcomes of the MD Redesign course.
-You can choose either a Discovery Topic or a Faculty Selective that is run by other Schools in the Faculty of MDHS.
+Discovery offers you a range of exciting areas to choose from to extend your learning beyond our core MD curriculum.
+You can choose either a Discovery Topic or a Faculty Selective that is run by other Schools outside the Melbourne Medical School.
+All have been carefully selected to align with the graduate outcomes of the MD Redesign course.

-The MD Discovery Foundation subject includes 8 bespoke Discovery topics for students to choose from.
-These topics have been created by clinician experts across the Melbourne Medical School domain specifically for you.
-Close consideration has been given to what students are learning in their core subjects in the development of the topics and extending this learning appropriately in an area of interest.
+The MD Discovery Foundation subject includes eight custom Discovery topics for you to choose from.
+These topics have been created by clinician experts across the Melbourne Medical School domain and are only available to our medical students.
+Close consideration has been given to what you are learning in your core subjects when topics are developed, and extending this learning appropriately in an area of interest.

-Alongside the purpose-built new Discovery topics, the Doctor of Medicine has approved Faculty selective subjects as elective options that can be taken in place of Discovery 1.
+Alongside the custom Discovery topics, the Doctor of Medicine has approved Faculty selective subjects as elective options that can be taken in place of Discovery 1.

 Discovery Topics

 Click on the topic areas below to learn more about each one.
-When you meet with your Course Advisor you’ll be able to discuss your choice of topic selection and where it might take you.
+When you meet with your Course Advisor you’ll be able to discuss your top preferences and where they might take you.

 You will explore a wide range of aspects of death and dying in contemporary Australia in this discovery topic.
 Read more.